Direct electrical modulation of surface response in a single plasmonic nanoresonator

-Therefore, conducting systematic and reliable experiments using direct electrical charging and evaluating the results within the framework of surface-response functions will deepen the understanding of charge-induced surface effects.
-Thanks to its practicality, this approach can ultimately be leveraged to optimize electrical tuning of plasmonic resonances in smaller systems where surface effects play a dominant role\,\cite{zapata2016plasmon,li2022direct}.
-Furthermore, this is particularly important for the plasmoelectric potential, an effect that fundamentally depends on the strength of electrical tunability in plasmonic resonances\cite{sheldon2014plasmoelectric}.
+As nanofabrication and computational methods continue to progress, the potential and importance of smaller nanoresonators with pronounced surface effects are increasing, bridging the divide between classical and quantum facets of linear and nonlinear optical responses.
+Therefore, conducting experiments that employ direct electrical charging and evaluating the results within the framework of surface-response functions can contribute to a deeper understanding, ultimately facilitating the enhancement of electrical tuning in smaller systems where surface effects play a dominant role.
+Moreover, the appearance of an inverse optoelectronic effect, referred to as the plasmoelectric potential, hinges fundamentally on the electrical tunability of plasmonic resonances \,\cite{sheldon2014plasmoelectric}.

-In this study, the effect of direct electrical charging on the fundamental dipolar resonance of single plasmonic nanoresonators (sketched in Fig.~1A) is experimentally investigated.
-To this end, the voltage-induced relative change in light scattering spectra for applied electric potentials of up to $\pm$20\,V is measured, from which the induced changes in the resonance amplitude and eigenfrequency are determined.
-The chosen geometry—experimentally realized with high accuracy—enables quantitative comparisons of numerical results with high-precision measurements.
-The observed effects are analyzed within the general framework of surface-response functions, and a model that takes into account electron spill-out within the local-response approximation (LRA) is developed.
-It is found that, unlike the surface response in charge-neutral plasmonic nanoresonators, which is dominated by a non-classical out-of-plane response (see e.g.~Ref.\,\cite{yang2019general}), the charged interfaces also exhibit a strong in-plane response showing a classical character.
-The contrasting expectations in the spectral changes of in-plane and out-of-plane responses enable the attribution of the observations to either classical or non-classical origins of the surface response.
+In this study, we experimentally investigate the effect of direct electrical charging on the fundamental dipolar resonance of a single plasmonic nanoresonator (as sketched in Fig.~\ref{fig:fig1}a), while carefully excluding slow phenomena typically associated with electrochemical processes.
+To this end, we measure the relative change in light scattering for applied electric potentials of up to $\pm$20\,V, from which we determine the induced changes in the nanoresonantor's eigenfrequency and line width.
+We place the observed changes within the general framework of surface-response functions for which we provide a basic model derived from electron spill-out in local-response approximation (LRA).
+The observed shift in the resonance frequency can be nicely explained by a modulation of the in-plane surface response.
+However, we also observe a change in the resonance width, which is in stark contrast with the predictions of our model.
+To account for this observation the basic assumptions of our model need to be extended likely towards anisotropy of the local permittivity, the perturbation of conductivity via surface-states, or nonlocal effects hidden in the perpendicular component of the $d$-parameters.